-Our courses are delivered by current working journalists, along with PR and communications professionals—all of whom are expert and experienced trainers.
+Our face-to-face and online training courses are delivered by current working journalists, along with PR and communications professionals—all of whom are expert and experienced trainers.
 Alongside our trainers, our in-house team of administrators and account managers handle everything from briefings to catering.

 Lawrence is the former Science and Medical Editor for ITV News.
 His role sees him cover all major scientific, medical, health and environmental stories.
 His reports have taken Lawrence from covering climate change in the Antarctic to the devastation of the Mozambique floods, where he was part of the ITV News team that won a prestigious International Emmy.